lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 Tools used: JMP PRO 17

 ### CONCLUSION
-To sum up, the analysis highlights several key differences between casual users and members.
+To sum up, the analysis highlights several key differences between Casual users and Members.
 Casual users primarily utilize bikes for leisure activities, favoring weekend rides and specific locations like the beach zone.
 Their riding patterns are more dispersed throughout the day, reflecting a focus on enjoyment and relaxation.
 In contrast, members tend to use bikes more for commuting purposes, with significant spikes in activity during weekday mornings and evenings.
 They demonstrate a greater diversity in starting points, indicating a broader range of destinations.

 However, to enhance the depth of this analysis, I would recommend that the company continue to collect data, particularly demographic information that is currently missing.
 This additional data would allow for a more comprehensive understanding of user behaviors and preferences, ultimately leading to more effective strategies tailored to each group’s needs.